fcecin/amm/docs/bridge.md

 ![](fig/bridge_token_amount.png)

-After making sure that we have enough resources staked on both blockhain accounts, we are ready to execute the token bridging operation.
+After making sure that we have enough resources staked on both blockchain accounts, we are ready to execute the token bridging operation.

 ## Start token transfer process